rahuladream/tmovie/README.md

 ## Project Moto

-For a movie rating app, create a django rest api using django rest framework.
+For a movie rating app, create a django rest api using ```django rest framework```.
 The app needs to have the capability to list movies, logged in users can save movies to a watchlist or mark them watched.
 logged in users can view list of movies in their watchlist or watched list.